aadhi-sivakumar/Sign-opsis---HackAI/README.md

 WLASL: A larger collection with glosses and metadata in JSON.

 To animate the hands, we used MediaPipe to extract 2D hand keypoints (x, y) frame-by-frame from both sign language videos and static alphabet images.
-Before that, we used OpenCV (cv2) to identify and create point locations for each joint of the hand.
-These joint points were then passed into MediaPipe’s hand landmark model to form a connected, structured hand skeleton.
-This multi-step approach allowed for greater control and customization over how the hand movements were visualized.
-However, it was a challenge to precisely align the output of cv2 with MediaPipe’s landmark expectations, especially when dealing with noisy video data or varying hand poses.
+Before that, we used OpenCV (cv2) to identify and create point locations for each joint of the hand and connect the points using lines.
+This allowed for greater control and customization over how the hand movements were visualized.
+However, it was a challenge to precisely align the output of cv2, especially when dealing with varying hand poses.

 These hand keypoints were saved in a structured coordinates.json, which can be played back by a hand model or used to animate a 2D hand.